Dr. Dana (Clark) Kuriakose, MD

 Her extensive experience with Inpatient, Outpatient and Physician coding and compliance program implementation includes working with numerous multi-specialty physicians within integrated hospital and physician plans, Academic Medical Centers, Managed Care Organizations and physician group practices.
 Pam's experience includes working with clients on various clinical coding, charge capture, billing and compliance related projects, designing and implementing education and training programs, establishing internal monitoring and tracking systems and various litigation support services.

-Prior to joining PwC, Pam served as a Corporate Compliance and Privacy Officer for a large multi-specialty physician group practice.
+Prior to joining USF Health, Pam served as a Corporate Compliance and Privacy Officer for a large multi-specialty physician group practice.
 She also held a key position as instructor for a Coder Specialist program in Central Florida.
 Additionally she served on the Florida State Department of Education Health Science Education Restructuring Committee.
 Ms. DeNobile has been a frequent guest lecturer for The American Academy of Professional Coders (AAPC) at their national, state and local coding conferences.